Examinations Admissions Equivalence of Degree

 1. Dr. Karan Sukhija Director, Planning & Development Division - Chairperson

-2. Dr. Pinky Sra School of Law - Member
+2. Dr. Pinky Sra School of Law and Interdisciplinary Studies - Member

-3. Dr. Shefali Bedi School of Social Sciences & Liberal Arts - Member
+3. Dr. Shefali Bedi School of Social Sciences and Liberal Arts - Member

-4. Dr. Pooja Aggarwal School of Business & Commerce - Member
+4. Dr. Pooja Aggarwal School of Business Management and Commerce - Member

-5. Dr. Vinod Kumar School of Education & Vocation - Member
+5. Dr. Vinod Kumar School of Education and Vocation - Member

 6. Dr. Dharminder Singh Department of Punjabi - Member